pandreski/react-modal-component/README.md

-# modal-component for React JS
+# react-modal-component for React JS

 A simple modal dialog component for React JS.